strangerstudios/pmpro-limit-post-views/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= .4 =
+* BUG: Fixed issue where the addon would crash if PMPro was not activated.
+* ENHANCEMENt: Now tracking views per level for cases where users upgrade their level during the middle of the month/etc.
+* ENHANCEMENT: Moved the redirect code into a pmpro_lpv_redirect() function.
+* ENHANCEMENT: Added a pmprolpv_has_membership_access filter that can be used to override the behavior of the code that redirects users away from content.

 = .3 =
 * BUG: Fixed issue where non-post pages and views (e.g. archive pages) were being tracked as page views.
 (Thanks, Squarelines)
 * ENHANCEMENT: Added ability to change post view limit intervals to hour, day, week, or month.